 As many of you are aware of my involvement with the National Marine Fisheries shark tagging program, I would like to inform you of our latest venture.
 On September 11th 2015, the crew of the "Snappa" teamed up with the Guy Harvey Research Institute.
 Professor Brad Wetherbee from the University of Rhode Island joined us hoping to catch, tag, and release a mako shark for scientific research.
 I'm excited to say that we did locate a 5ft mako shark.
 It was brought aboard the boat live, and release with a $2000 satellite tag attached to the dorsal fin.
 All went well and as of the time of this writing in late Feb.
 2015, the shark has traveled 3000 miles.
 From the tagging location 20 miles south of Pt.
 Judith, RI the shark traveled toward Martha’s Vineyard, then out to the canyons straight south.
 It then zigzagged east and west to continue toward New Jersey, Maryland, and is now north of Bermuda traveling east heading for the mid Atlantic Ridge.

-For anyone who would like to join us on a “Mako Shark Tagging Satellite Expedition”, we are reserving dates between August 10thand the 14thfor this adventure.
-The length of day will consist of 9 hours, meeting at 7 AM with our return to the dock around 4 PM.
+For anyone who would like to join us on a “Mako Shark Tagging Satellite Expedition”, we are reserving dates of August 1 and August 22nd for this adventure.
+The length of day will consist of 9 hours, meeting at 6 AM with our return to the dock around 3 PM.
 We will be fishing within 25 miles from land.
 Participation from all who attend these trips is highly requested.
 From catching the sharks on rod and reel to assisting us in tag placement, any assistance will be appreciated.
-The cost per individual will be $170.
+The cost per individual will be $175.
 Reservations are required in advance of these dates.
 The mako shark is the only shark that will be tagged with a satellite tag.
 Other species of sharks we may encounter include hammerhead, sandbar, basking, thresher, and blue shark.
 These sharks will be tagged with the National Marine Fisheries Service shark tags.
 Other species of marine life that may be seen include whales, pelagic birds, Portuguese Man-of-War, sea turtles, ocean sunfish, and porpoises.

 All participants will have their name associated with any tags attached to the sharks.
 Upon recapture, all will be notified as to the location and time of the recapture.
 All mako sharks that are tagged with a satellite tag can be followed on the internet on a daily basis.